 Social Security is generally considered a tax-free benefit, but that is not always the case.
 Depending on the amount of alternate income that you have in retirement and your filing status, you could owe taxes on up to 85% of your Social Security benefits.

-Sample worksheets are filled out showing different scenarios regarding deductions and other sources of income to help you find the calculation that most closely matches your situation.
-Publication 915 will direct you to worksheets in other publications for special situations such as having combined IRA's and a work-related retirement plan.
+It sounds convoluted – and to a certain extent, it is – but Publication 915 provides sample worksheets filled out showing different scenarios regarding deductions and other sources of income to help you find the calculation that most closely matches your situation.
+It will direct you to worksheets in other publications for special situations such as having combined IRA's and a work-related retirement plan.

 If you determine that you do have to pay taxes on your benefits, you can have federal taxes withheld from your benefit package or make periodic estimated payments of your tax to the IRS.
 Any estimated tax payments are made quarterly, just like self-employment taxes.